Best Apple Crumble Pie

 This post may contain affiliate links.
 Please read our disclosure policy.

 I prefer a crumb topping on my pies instead of a double pie crust (click here for a double-crust apple pie).
-There’s just something so delicious about a crumble topping!
+It’s buttery, sugary crumbly texture is just irresistible!
+And it’s easy to sprinkle on the top instead of form into shapes (like a lattice).

-This homemade Apple Crumb Pie recipe uses only a few, simple ingredients, allowing the taste and texture of the apples to really shine.
-It’s the perfect dessert for your Thanksgiving table.
+This homemade Apple Crumb Pie recipe uses only a few, simple ingredients, allowing the taste of the apples to really shine.
+It’s the perfect dessert for Thanksgiving (along with these Thanksgiving recipes) or any time of the year.

 • All-Purpose Flour.
-A 1:1 all-purpose gluten-free flour blend can be substituted for the regular flour.
+Use a 1:1 all-purpose gluten-free flour blend to make the recipe gluten-free.
+Pastry flour also works well.

 • Granulated Sugar.
 Brown sugar can be used in place of granulated sugar in the filling for a deeper flavor.

 Since this apple crumble pie is homemade, begin by making the crust.
-I always, always, always make my own pie crust when I make pie from scratch (like this French Silk pie and this Pumpkin Pie).
+I always make pie crust because it’s easy and delicious (like in this French Silk pie and this Pumpkin Pie).

-Whether you use a food processor or a good old-fashioned pastry cutter, making this all-butter pie crust recipe literally takes 5 minutes!
-It is super easy and tastes so much better than the store-bought crusts (plus you can pronounce all the ingredients in it)!
+Whether you use a food processor or a good old-fashioned pastry cutter, making this all-butter pie crust recipe literally takes 5 minutes.
+It is super easy and tastes so much better than the store-bought crusts.
+Halve the recipe and follow the instructions here: Butter Pie Crust.

-The apple crumble pie crust needs to be chilled for at least 1 hour or overnight.
-This ensures it will hold together and roll out nicely.
+The crust needs to be chilled for at least 1 hour or overnight.
 Wrap it tightly in plastic wrap and put it in the fridge.

 two photos showing how to make an apple pie crust